MAKEroanoke/makeroanoke.org/site/about.md

 ## Bylaws

 MAKE Roanoke operates under a set of Bylaws which outline the organization's structure, governance, and procedures.
 These Bylaws ensure the fair and effective operation of MAKE Roanoke for the benefit of its members and the maker community.
-You can review our current [Bylaws by clicking on this link.](/assets/documents/Bylaws.pdf)
+[Read our current Bylaws.](/assets/documents/Bylaws.pdf)

 ## Super Secret Signup Station